gama3d/3D-models-/README.md

 # 3D printer G1.0-
-This repository contains STL files of the printed parts.
+This repository contains STL files of the printed parts and it will soon contain a build manual and new firmware.

 # Links